History of WMUR-TV in Timeline

 1955: WMUR Boosts Signal

-December 1958: Death of Francis P. Murphy
+December 1958: Francis P. Murphy's Death

 1966: Storer Purchases WSBK-TV

-In 1978, channel 31 returned to the air under a new license as WNNE, based in White River Junction, Vermont.
+In 1978, Channel 31 returned to the air under a new license as WNNE, based in White River Junction, Vermont.

 June 1981: Richard Eaton's Death

-July 1981: Sale to Imes Communications
+July 1981: WMUR Sold to Imes Communications

-September 1987: Move to Millyard Studios
+September 1987: WMUR Moves to Millyard

 February 1, 1988: WNHT Becomes CBS Affiliate